-If you see media coverage about your project, send it to commsteam@winrock. org and make your Project Communications Lead and Chief of Party aware.
-Additional media relations guidance is available in the Storytelling Toolkit.
-For any questions about what constitutes proper design or branding, or for communications assistance, contact the Communications team at commsteam@winrock.org.
+If you see media coverage about your project, please send it to commsteam@winrock.org and alert your Project Communications Lead and Chief of Party.
+For any questions about what constitutes proper design or branding, or for communications assistance, contact the Communications Team at commsteam@winrock.org.

-If you have a speaking role at a significant external event, ensure you have proper approval (e.g., from the COP/PO) and notify the Communications team by posting on the consolidated Winrock Events Calendar.
+If you have a speaking role at a significant external event, please ensure you have proper approval (e.g., from the Chief of Party) and notify the Communications Team by posting on the consolidated Winrock Events Calendar.